800-450-6118

 Conclusion

-The answer to stopping carpal tunnel syndrome before it gets worse is to use real medical therapy that's applied every day for several weeks.
-Only this kind of dedication and persistence will eventually resolve symptoms permanently.
+The answer to stopping carpal tunnel syndrome before it gets worse is to use real medical therapy that's approved by the American Academy of Orthopedic Surgeons.
+The therapy must be applied every day for several weeks until symptoms resolve.
+The therapy is composed of 3 separate treatments applied simultaneously:

+Only daily persistence with these 3 treatments will eventually resolve symptoms permanently.
 The alternative is to allow the condition to worsen week by week.
-And the longer it goes untreated, your symptoms will become more intense -- and more difficult to treat.
+And the longer it goes untreated, the more intense your symptoms will become -- and more difficult to treat.
+This is when surgery must be considered.

 Share by: